 The Celtic church affirmed and used the ministry of the Anamchara or Soul Friend, who should be a mature Christian who is in sympathy with the aims of the Community.
 He or she does not need to belong to the Community of Aidan and Hilda but clearly helps if they do.
 Each member of this Community should have a Soul Friend to work with them in developing a Way of Life that is personally suited to them, and which includes ten areas of life, and should be reviewed at agreed intervals.

 The descriptions under each title are summaries only, and members will find further expressions of each way in their own circumstances.
 Several books have been published which discuss and develop our understanding of the ten elements, such as "A Pilgrim Way" and "Waymarks for the Journey" by Ray Simpson, and "Creating Community" by Simon Reed.
-You can find these on on the Shop page.
 There are further resources near the foot of this page which also offer guidance.

 The shaded area under each of the elements provides some further amplification and clarification.